adiessl/vscode-backtix/README.md

 Adding a placeholder as well as the conversions are offered as quick fixes, three dots below the beginning of a string indicate that there is a quick fix available.
 Access these by either pressing `Ctrl`-`.` (Windows, Linux) or `Cmd`-`.` (OSX).
 Alternatively you can click on the light bulb icon to bring them up.

+Instead of using quick fixes it is also possible to use the contributed commands, either from the command palette or by binding them to keyboard shortcuts.
+Search for `BackTix` in both cases.

 ## Installation

 ![Installation](images/installation.gif)